dora-metrics/pelorus/docs/index.md

 To understand the motivation, see [Our Philosophy](Philosophy.md).

-For more background on the project you can read @trevorquinn's blog post on [Metrics Driven Transformation](https://www.openshift.com/blog/exploring-a-metrics-driven-approach-to-transformation).
+For more background on the project you can read [@trevorquinn](https://github.com/trevorquinn)'s blog post on [Metrics Driven Transformation](https://www.openshift.com/blog/exploring-a-metrics-driven-approach-to-transformation).

 ## Software Delivery Performance as an outcome

-Currently, Pelorus can capture proven metrics that measure Software Delivery Performance -- a significant outcome that IT organizations aim to deliver.
+Currently, Pelorus functionality can capture proven metrics that measure Software Delivery Performance -- a significant outcome that IT organizations aim to deliver.

 Pelorus is a Grafana dashboard that can easily be deployed to an OpenShift cluster, and provides an organizational-level view of the [four critical measures of software delivery performance](https://blog.openshift.com/exploring-a-metrics-driven-approach-to-transformation/).

 ![Software Delivery Metrics Dashboard](img/sdp-dashboard.png)

 A short video describing each of these metrics is available [here](https://www.youtube.com/watch?v=7-iB_KhUaQg), and you can learn more about each individual dashboard in the [dashboards documentation](Dashboards.md).

 ## Prior Knowledge